MLS, representatives from supporters groups meet over league’s ban of Iron Front flag

 The Sounders continue to express they are a club that is “anti-fascist, anti-racist, always Seattle” as a popular flag in its supporters groups section reads.
 In 2017, Hanauer challenged MLS policy to permit the signage when an ECS member was removed from a playoff match in Vancouver for holding the sign.

 MLS and the Sounders front office don’t believe their view of the Iron Front flag contradicts their stance regarding human rights.
 The league, which currently has two openly gay players, has long hosted Pride Nights and in 2013 began a “Don’t Cross the Line” initiative which promoted equality, fair play and creating environments where everyone involved in the sport, including fans, is treated with dignity and respect.
-The movement transitioned to “Soccer for All” in 2018 and reaffirmed MLS’ drive to create positive social change.
+The movement transitioned to “Soccer for All” in 2018 and reaffirmed MLS’s drive to create positive social change.

-The flag, MLS believes based on its own research, is too closely tied to Antifa (short for anti-fascist), a far-left group that isn’t opposed to violence in its push against far-right organizations.
-Its presence could entice violence at matches.
+The flag, MLS believes based on its research, is too closely tied to Antifa (short for anti-fascist), a far-left group that isn’t opposed to violence in its push against far-right organizations.
+The league is concerned its presence could incite violence at matches.

 MLS supporters groups point to the Pride flag, which has origins stemming from a riot at a New York City gay bar, as being political along with military insignia on uniforms and singing of the U.S. national anthem prior to every match.